OCHA-DAP/viz-turkiye-ps-tracker/README.md

 ## Overview

-There are three "tabs" in the visualization: Commmitments/Spending; Spending Flows; About.
+There are two "tabs" in the visualization: Commmitments/Spending; About.
 Each of these tabs is accessible from the top navigation bar.
 The navigation bar is found in `default.vue`.

 ### Commmitments/Spending (`pages/index.vue`)

 The Commmitments/Spending tab contains data from IATI, and displays **components** in the following order:
 * `Charts/DoughnutChart.vue`: a doughnut chart showing a side by side percentage breakdown of the top five categories by Commitments on the left and Spending on the right.
-* `Charts/TimeseriesChart.vue`: a combination bar and line chart that shows monthly and cumulative Commitments and Spending totals by month.

-### Spending Flows (`pages/spending_flows.vue`)

-The Spending Flows tab contains data from IATI and displays the financial flows by reporting organization
+* `Charts/FinancialSankey.vue`: a sankey chart that displays the financial flows by reporting organization.
-* A Sankey chart (using the `Charts/FinancialSankey.vue` component) for the selected **organization**.

 ### About (`pages/about.vue`)